 It is difficult to scale Bayesian optimization to high dimensions.
 To ensure that a global optimum is found, we require good coverage of $\mathcal{X}$, but as the dimensionality increases, the number of evaluations needed to cover $\mathcal{X}$ increases exponentially.
-As a result, there has been little progress on this challenging problem, with a few exceptions. \citet{Hutter:2011} used random forests models in Bayesian optimization to achieve state-of-the-art performance in optimizing up to 76 mixed discrete/continuous parameters of algorithms for solving hard combinatorial problems.
-However, their method is based on frequentist uncertainty estimates that can fail even for the optimization of very simple functions and lacks theoretical guarantees.
+As a result, there has been little progress on this challenging problem, with a few exceptions. \citeA{Bergstra:2011} introduced a non-standard Bayesian optimization method based on a tree of one-dimensional density estimators and applied it successfully to optimize the 238 parameters of a complex vision architecture \cite{Bergstra:model_search}. \citeA{Hutter:2011} used random forests models in Bayesian optimization to achieve state-of-the-art performance in optimizing up to 76 mixed discrete/continuous parameters of algorithms for solving hard combinatorial problems, and to successfully carry out combined model selection and hyperparameter optimization for the 768 parameters of the Auto-WEKA framework~\cite{Thornton:2013}. \citeA{Eggensperger:2013} showed that these two methods indeed yielded the best performance for high-dimensional hyperparameter optimization (e.g., in deep belief networks).
+However, both are based on weak uncertainty estimates that can fail even for the optimization of very simple functions and lack theoretical guarantees.

-In the \emph{linear} bandits case, \citet{Carpentier:2012} recently proposed a compressed sensing strategy to attack problems with a high degree of sparsity.
-Also recently, \citet{Chen:2012} made significant progress by introducing a two stage strategy for optimization and variable selection of high-dimensional GPs.
+In the \emph{linear} bandits case, \citeA{Carpentier:2012} recently proposed a compressed sensing strategy to attack problems with a high degree of sparsity.
+Also recently, \citeA{Chen:2012} made significant progress by introducing a two stage strategy for optimization and variable selection of high-dimensional GPs.
 In the first stage, sequential likelihood ratio tests, with a couple of tuning parameters, are used to select the relevant dimensions.
 This, however, requires the relevant dimensions to be axis-aligned with an ARD kernel.
-Chen et al provide empirical results only for synthetic examples (of up to 400 dimensions), but they provide key theoretical guarantees.
+Chen and colleagues provide empirical results only for synthetic examples (of up to 400 dimensions), but they provide key theoretical guarantees.